code-source1/catapult/README.md

 Ensure these paths are correctly set to match your local environment.

 ## Conclusion
-This framework leverages LLMs to simplify the refactoring and optimization of C/C++ code to HLS-compatible code , thereby simplifying the HLS workflow and enhancing the synthesized hardware efficiency.
+The proposed LLM-aided C/C++ code refactoring and optimization framework for HLS covers runtime profiling and C/C++ code refactoring for hardware generation and performance optimization with minimal human effort.